princekumar-dev74/KAIZEN-PROJECTS/README.md

 </p>

 > Hey Guys, This Repository is a collection of projects.
 You will find more than 100 projects in it, amd they are truly amazing.
+> <br>
+> “If someone is facing a problem downloading a project, they should first copy the project’s permalink and then visit this website and paste it there.
+That single project will be downloaded automatically.”                   https://download-directory.github.io

 # Anime Project's
 <br>